 In 2005 I was invited to speak at the joint conference for the Association for Food and Human Values Society (AFHVS) and the Association for the Study of Food and Society (ASFS).
 The conference theme was Visualizing Food and farm and the panel I was on discussed perspectives on the divide between the intent of farmers/producers and perceptions of consumers.

 I began my own business, Lakin’s Gorges Cheese LLC, in August 2011 and am licensed by the Maine Department of Agriculture.
-The cheese is made in space leased at the State of Maine Cheese Co. in Rockport, Maine and using organic milk from Maine.
+The cheese was made in space leased at the State of Maine Cheese Co. in Rockport, Maine and using single source milk from Maine.

 How to get from Maritime Museums to Cheesemaking in 8 easy steps

 1. Learn to cook salmon on cedar stakes around an alder wood fire

 2. Graduate cum laude in Anthropology from Cornell University

 3. Research food preservation for Polynesian voyages for Tommy Holmes’ planned Pacific Canoe Museum